SiliconLabs/wisun_applications/wisun_node_monitoring/README.md

 ![BRD8016A + RPi](image/brd8016A_rpi.png)

+## The Application Requires a Bootloader ##

+This example application support OTA DFU, therefore you need to create and flash a **bootloader** to your devices before flashing the **Wi-SUN Node Monitoring** Application.

 ## Setup ##

 A single example application is required in order to use this demonstration: **Wi-SUN Node Monitoring**, created based on **Wi-SUN -SoC Empty** provided by Simplicity Studio.